Brian Castle

 Morris-Lecar Model

-One of the variations of Hodgkin-Huxley that students should be familiar with (because it's widely cited and widely used) is the Morris-Lecar model.
+One of the variations of Hodgkin-Huxley students should be familiar with (because it's widely cited and widely used) is the Morris-Lecar model.
 This is a somewhat simplified version of H-H that still shows bifurcations and spiking activity.

 (figure from Rowat & Greenwood 2014)